Welcome to Baltimore

 Inner Harbor Dining, Drinks, and Groceries

 Up late and just in time for brunch?
 Spoons is your spot.
-Just an 8-minute walk from Stay Alfred on Charles Street, Spoons knows that a proper brunch of course means pancakes and granola.
+Spoons knows that a proper brunch of course means pancakes and granola.
 But hey, we’re still in the harbor, so pick from fried oysters and other seafood options, too.
-Maybe wash it down with a blackberry lavender mimosa to really get fired up for your day of adventures?
+Maybe wash it down with a blackberry lavender mimosa to really get fired up for your day of adventures.

 Good moooorning Baaaaltimore!
 Sorry, had to throw in at least one Hairspray reference.
-Especially when traveling, there’s nothing better than having nice people make you coffee, and 3 Bean Coffee is the perfect excuse to walk on by that Stay Alfred coffee maker in the morning.
+Especially when traveling, there’s nothing better than having nice people make you coffee, and 3 Bean Coffee is the perfect excuse to walk on by your hotel coffee maker in the morning.
 Just black, or in the form of their honey graham latte, 3 Bean does Baltimore right.

 Inner Harbor for Kids